-- EOG: science at grades five and eight: membership at the relevant grade level(s) in the school's first day of spring data collection. - Biology: current year course enrollment membership in the school's first day of fall and spring data collections. - The ACT: membership at grade eleven in the school's March data collection. - WorkKeys: CTE concentrators in membership at grade twelve in the school's first day of spring data collection, or if a student was a mid-year graduate and in membership at grade twelve in the first day of fall data collection.
-Incomplete tests are considered as participants, but the earned score will not count in proficiency calculations (invalid test).
+- EOG science at grades five and eight.
+Membership at the relevant grade level(s) in the school's first day of spring data collection - Biology.
+Current year course enrollment membership in the school's first day of fall and spring data collections - The ACT.
+Membership at grade eleven in the school's March data collection - WorkKeys.
+CTE concentrators in membership at grade twelve in the school's first day of spring data collection, or if a student was a mid-year graduate and in membership at grade twelve in the first day of fall data collection.
+(Incomplete tests are considered as participants, but the earned score is invalid and will not count in proficiency calculations.

-Special cases where students are included or excluded in participation rates are found in Table 3.8.
+Special cases where students are included or excluded in participation rates are found in table 3.8.

-3.4.
-The ACT Assessment (Grade Eleven Participation)
+3.4 The ACT Assessment (Grade Eleven Participation)

-- 1. The denominator is based on students enrolled in grade eleven in the March data collection. - Students whose assessments are declared a misadministration or are vacated by The ACT are included in the denominator. - Students who are repeating grade eleven, who have a previous score on The ACT assessment (therefore are not eligible to test) do not count against participation and are removed from both the numerator and the denominator. - Students who take the NCEXTEND1 Alternate Assessment at grade eleven are included in the denominator. - Students who meet the eligibility requirements and take the CCRAA are included in the denominator. - Students with a North Carolina Department of Public Instruction approved medical exception do not count in the denominator. - Students who have an approved The ACT exception request (as noted in section 2.7.1.) submitted by the public school units' test coordinator are included in the denominator. - 2.
-The numerator includes students who took The ACT, one of the alternate assessments for The ACT, or have an approved ACT exception request. - Students who have an approved The ACT exception request (as noted in section 2.7.1.) submitted by the public school units' test coordinator are included in the performance measure as meeting the UNC System's minimum composite score of nineteen.
+- 1. The denominator is based on students enrolled in grade eleven in the March data collection. - Students whose assessments are declared a misadministration or are vacated by ACT are included in the denominator. - Students who are repeating grade eleven, who have a previous score on a state administration of The ACT assessment (therefore are not eligible to test) do not count against participation and are removed from both the numerator and the denominator. - Students who take the NCEXTEND1 alternate assessment at grade eleven are included in the denominator. - Students who meet the eligibility requirements and take the CCRAA are included in the denominator. - Students with a medical exception approved by the Office of Accountability and Testing do not count in the denominator. - Students who have an approved exception request for The ACT (as noted in section 2.7.1 of this guide) submitted by the public school unit's test coordinator are included in the denominator. - 2.
+The numerator includes students who took the state-administered The ACT, one of the alternate assessments for The ACT, or have an approved exception request for The ACT. - Students who have an approved exception request for The ACT (as noted in section 2.7.1 of this guide) submitted by the public school unit's test coordinator are included in the performance measure as meeting the UNC System's minimum composite score of nineteen.

-3.5.
-North Carolina College-and-Career Readiness Alternate Assessment
+3.5 North Carolina College-and-Career Readiness Alternate Assessment